-Medtronic kept the market in suspense for quite some time regarding details of its robotic-assisted surgery platform but as recently promised, the company pulled back the curtain on its robotics system during an investor meeting in Hartford, CT on Tuesday.
+Medtronic kept the market in suspense for quite some time regarding details of its surgical robot but as recently promised, the company pulled back the curtain on its robotics system during an investor meeting in Hartford, CT on Tuesday.

-One of the clear takeaways from the meeting was the company's depth of commitment to the surgical robotics space.
+One of the clear takeaways from the meeting was the company's depth of commitment to the robotic-assisted surgery market.

 “This isn’t just about launching a robot, this is about building a robotics business," said Bob White, EVP and president of Medtronic's minimally invasive therapies group.

 White compared Medtronic's entrance into robotic-assisted surgery to Porche's entrance into the electric car market.

 "When Porche decided to enter the electric car market, they [brought] with them tremendous experience in automotive innovation.
 They had never built an electric car, but they understood automotive," White said.
 "We understand surgery better than any other company in the world and that’s what we bring to the table.”

 White and other Medtronic executives emphasized that the company has designed the surgical robot system to address both the cost and the utilization barriers that exist in the market today.